Sinéad Magill, Palladium Managing Partner

 1. Traditional donor roles will change

-Traditional government donors – such as the UK’s Department for International Development (DFID) and USAID – will still run the show as far as policy is concerned.
+Traditional donor nations – such as the UK and US – will still run the show as far as policy is concerned.
 However, new actors, including private foundations and businesses, will increasingly tackle development problems.

 I think this is a very good thing, not least because of the need for additional sources of funding and partnership.
 The money required to meet the UN’s Sustainable Development Goals (SDGs) is USD 2.5 trillion for the next 15 years.
-Traditional donors simply can’t meet this goal alone.
-Luckily, donors such as DFID are very aware of the need to leverage investment for development from the private sector and are actively supporting this change.
+Traditional donor nations simply can’t meet this goal alone.
+Luckily, policy direction in the UK and the US is increasingly moving towards leveraging investment for development from the private sector.

 There will always be a role for governments and donors when it comes to funding development, as not all support that's needed is commercially viable.
 Donors will also play a coordinating role, providing a common language so that the world of traditional development and new entrants can more easily work together towards a common agenda.